 Deciding to pursue a career in dentistry is a significant commitment.
 Although the personal and professional rewards of the career can be great, so are the demands.
 As such, gaining formal, clinical exposure is an essential component of a student’s exploration of field.
 Most dental schools require between 20 and 100 hours of job shadowing.
 Furthermore, many dental schools prefer applicants who have shadowed with multiple dentists and specialists.
 While not required, volunteer work that includes interactions with patients in any health care setting is highly valued by many dental schools.
 Although there is no expectation that students obtain clinical exposure every semester and summer, they are expected to have experiences spread across each of their undergraduate years.

 The application cycle for dental schools is an extensive process that takes approximately a year and half (including preparation of application materials) and requires numerous, well-informed decisions and keen attention to details.
 Support for the application process is provided by the pre-health advisor.
 Students are encouraged to schedule an appointment to discuss any matter related to the application process.
-Individual appointments may be scheduled in CWRU Journey.
+Individual appointments may be scheduled in CWRU Journey and questions can be directed to email@example.com.

 Letters of Recommendation